Fernando Alonso is a Formula 1 driver from Oviedo, Spain and a two-time Formula 1 World Champion.

 Alongside this, he also raced in the Formula 3000 Championship.
 Finishing in P2 and P1 in the final two races, he ended the season in P4, four points behind Mark Webber.

-In 2018, during his final season in F1, he ranked number 39 on Forbes' list of highest-paid athletes, making around $33million (£24.3m).
+In 2018, during his final season before that hiatus from F1, he ranked number 39 on Forbes' list of highest-paid athletes, making around $33million (£24.3m).
 The year before, they put him at number 77 in their list of highest-paid celebrities.
-He has made it onto the former list every year since 2012.

 Alonso can nearly always be seen wearing sunglasses from Kimoa, a fashion brand sponsor where he is a founding investor, and ahead of the 2021 season he announced a personal sponsorship deal with Spanish fibre and mobile telecommunications operator, Finetwork.